 Coping with low vision isn’t simple.
 However, developing your own life hacks and methods can make reading easier.
 Take your time to find what works best for you.
 Eventually, you’ll find the best solutions for your specific needs.

-Contact Low Vision Of Colorado to find out which low vision aids and devices are right for you.
+Contact Low Vision Of Nebraska to find out which low vision aids and devices are right for you.

 - A: A low vision exam includes components that are not usually part of a standard eye exam.
 Dr. Robert Stamm will analyze the nature of your vision loss after testing your visual acuity.
 This will aid the doctor in determining how low vision is affecting you and your ability to perform day-to-day activities.
 Dr. Robert Stamm will then describe how certain low vision glasses and various low vision aides can help you regain as much daily function as possible.